WaldSim/epidemic_model/README.md

 # Content

-This repository contains python implementations of some epedemic models, notably realizations of the SIR and SIS models (see https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
+This repository contains python implementations of some epidemic models, notably realizations of the SIR and SIS models (see https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).

-**2D simulation on grid**
+**2D simulation on grid**i
 The file ```sir_ani.py``` contains a pure numpy implementation of the SIR model on a 2D, regular grid.
 Running it via
   ```$ python sir_ani.py```
 opens an animation where the population dynamics on the grid is evaluated in real time.